nzrutman/hello_fairy_ble/README.md

 ## Technical Implementation

-The integration implements the Hello Fairy protocol as documented in the ESPHome configuration:
+This integration implements the Hello Fairy protocol I initially worked out for an [ESPHome project](https://community.home-assistant.io/t/control-hello-fairy-ble-string-lights-with-esphome/818595).
+My conclusion there is that really I should have written a Home Assistant *Integration* rather than custom ESP32 yaml; not only is all the send/ack/notify stuff already mostly handled in the HA libraries, but also you get to use any/all of your Bluetooth proxies (e.g. ESP32's configured with esphome.bluetooth-proxy) automatically, instead of hard-coding a specific MAC into a specific ESP.

+So, a year later, here is that integration (my first).

 ### Command Format